hydephp/action/docs/index.md

 └── webpack.mix.js
 ```

+You can also see this test repository where the tree was taken from: https://github.com/hyde-staging/github-action-test-project-1

 ### Anonymous Projects

 The anonymous project strategy works by creating a new HydePHP project and then copying the source files into it.